Get Started Free

 How we tested them:

-Now that AI and transcription go hand in hand.
+Now that AI and transcription go hand in hand, expectations are higher.

 Our goal was to find the tools that work in real meetings, noisy rooms, and multi-speaker calls.